a-khramtsov/youtubeJS/README.md

 Created in October 2019

 # About
 Like the last project, this one was made on video from YouTube channel Glo academy.
 Layout and styles I also took from the author.
 The JS code was implemented by the author and I repeated and understood it.
-The main reason I started doing this project is using API, specifically Youtube API.
+The main reason I started doing this project is using hard API, specifically Youtube API.
 I created API Key Clinet ID.
 Connected API to my project and started working with it.
 (Video author shown this).
 But, in project were a lot of little issues that I fixed.
 Unfortunately, i didn't fix main problem - another people, who trying open my website can't open their likes and subscriptions.
 # Result